 The interest expense on the long-term debt is offset by interest income on the payment undertaking agreements resulting in no net effect on the Company's net income (loss) in fiscal 2015.

 Future Accounting Pronouncements

-The International Accounting Standards Board (IASB) has issued a number of standards that are not yet effective.
-These new IFRS have not been applied in preparing the Company's consolidated financial statements.
+The International Accounting Standards Board (IASB) has issued a number of standards and amendments that are not yet effective.